 Essential Kitchen Tools:

 - Sheet Pan.
-A large, rimmed sheet pan that’s thick and won’t buckle in high heat is your BFF for this recipe!
+A large, rimmed baking pan that’s thick and won’t buckle in high heat is your BFF for this recipe!
 I like Nordic Ware sheets pans (affiliate).

 - Silicone Brush.
 I recommend a silicone brush (affiliate) over a boar bristle brush, as it’s easier to clean and you won’t have to worry about loose hairs that fall out.